 If your provider orders lab work to be done while you are at Landmark College, they must provide a written order listing the tests to be done, as well as a diagnostic code.
 The ordering provider's name, address, telephone number, and fax number must be on the order.
 This information is provided to Quest.
 A report is sent to the ordering provider, and a report is sent to Health Services and is placed in the student’s chart.

 Health Services offers Flu Clinics each year.
 We strongly urge all students to get a flu shot!
 The dates of the Flu Clinics will be publicized on campus.
-The vaccine can be paid for by cash, check, or student tuition account.
+The vaccine can be paid for by cash, check, or Landmark points on campus card.
 For upcoming dates, please contact Health Services at 802-387-1636.